wazuh/wazuh-documentation/source/deployment-options/deploying-with-kubernetes/kubernetes-upgrade.rst

 Recreating certificates
 -----------------------

-Upgrading from a version earlier than v4.8.0 requires that you recreate the SSL certificates.
-Follow instructions in :ref:`kubernetes_ssl_certificates` using the v|WAZUH_CURRENT_KUBERNETES| tag.
+Upgrading from a version earlier than v4.8.0 requires you to recreate the SSL certificates.
+Clone the  *wazuh-kubernetes* repository and check out the v|WAZUH_CURRENT_KUBERNETES| tag.
+Then, follow the instructions in :ref:`kubernetes_ssl_certificates`.

 Configuring the upgrade
 -----------------------